mkidson/mkidson_obsidian_vault/MSc/To-Do files/Getting it over the finish line.md

 # Characterisation of the detector system
 - [ ] Verification of the tof calibration section needs thought on how to round it out and conclude with something.
 - [ ] L vs E plot needs some work
-- [ ] L vs E plot might need more words but I'm not sure
+- [ ] L vs E section might need more words but I'm not sure
 - [ ] Unfolded AmBe plots increase font size
 - [ ] What are the units on the vertical for the unfolded neutron energy spectrum?